TheBraveByte/mail-app/test.md

 ---

 While for that of `case ".docx", ".doc"`, the function utilises a `docconv.ConvertDocx` function to convert an MS Word docx or doc file to text for easy readability.
-It reads the file line by line, formats each line with an HTML line break (`<br>`), appends it to the `content` variable, then assigns its value to `mail.DocxContent`.
+It reads the file line by line, formats each line with an HTML line break (`<br>`), appends it to the `content` variable, and then assigns its value to `mail.DocxContent`.

 ```go
 // process .docx or .doc uploaded files